GOOD HOSPITAL PRACTICE

 Anyone can define a concept as they see fit and practical, as long as they follow a few rules.
-He can also choose a name for it that he likes.
+They can also choose a name for it that they like.
 However, three things should be borne in mind:

-I believe that it is very possible to apply the professional concept of quality to quality assurance in healthcare and I see no reason to abandon the internationally and professionally recognized definition.
-We should finally exploit the advantages of the newer concept of quality for quality assurance in healthcare.
+I believe that it is very possible to apply the technical concept of quality to quality assurance in healthcare and I see no reason to abandon the internationally and professionally recognised definition.
+We should finally utilise the advantages of the newer concept of quality for quality assurance in healthcare.
 This could be particularly fruitful for the work of the IQTiG.

 This should be investigated.
 Read the entire article